LSanten/leonsanten.info.public/_mms-md/MMSEconomicDemocracy.md

 > Furthermore, Apple’s success is largely based on research that was funded with public money such as voice recognition, GPS, the internet, 5G, micro processors, semiconductors, and plenty more.
 This clearly shows that public funding has the power to significantly steer innovation. **While Apple benefits from democratically steered funding, the public is granted no access to Apple’s innovative decisions**.

 ### The path toward ecological justice goes through consensual work environments
 I mention all of the above because I see the same essence of disregard of social consensus, cooperation, care, and consent reappearing in the corporate work that has caused climate change.
 The institutions and systems that have extracted resources from this planet without considering people and the land are not democratic.
 Capitalism is not democratic.
-And I do not see any way forward without redefining power relations to build systems that are founded on the intentional consideration of the perspectives of land and people.
+And I do not see any way forward without redefining power relations to build systems that are founded on the intentional consideration of the perspectives of land and people (see the design practice [designing with country](DESIGNING-WITH-COUNTRY-A.md)).

  >The cause of the crisis is in the injustice, so we need to *transform relationships of power*.
  >